tdunning/freezer/README.md

 the physics of a freezer.
 The simulator has physical state variables (current temperature right now) and external control variables (power available, door open, door slightly open).

+Various parameters of the simulation such as output temperature scale (Farhenheit or Celsius), output format, time step and other aspects can be customized from the command line.

+See https://github.com/tdunning/freezer/wiki/Sample-Output for some sample output.

+## How to Compile and Run

+To compile the simulator simply do

+  `mvn package`

+This will create the stand-alone executable `target/freezer` which you can run directly on any machine with Java 1.7 or better.

+The program accepts the following command line options

+`-output output-file-name` - sets the output file name.
+Use `-` to direct output to standard out (the default).

+`-fahrenheit` - sets the output temperature scale to Fahrenheit.
+The default is to use Celsius.

+`-time` - sets the duration of the simulation.
+The simulation will start on July 1, 2015 and will extend for as long as you like.
+For convenience, you can use m, h, d or w to indicate units of minutes, hours, days or weeks.
+The default unit is seconds.

+`-format` - sets the output format.
+You can pick from CSV (default), TSV, JSON or JSON_LINE.
+JSON wraps the entire output in a JSON list while JSON_LINE outputs individual JSON structures each on a line.
+Pick JSON if you are pedantic about the output file containing strictly correct JSON, pick JSON_LINE for most other uses.

+`-dt` - sets the time stamp on the output.
+Default is 5 seconds, but if you want to see the control actions of the temperature controller you might want to set it down to 0.25 seconds.
+Many of the faults can be as short as tens of seconds so you probably don't want to set this too high.
+Setting it larger produces less output and thus makes the simulator run faster.

 ## Implementation
 The controlling variables are simulated by taking the union of several discrete state machines.
 Each of these state machines generates transition events according to a